Human parainfluenza viruses: Diagnosis

 Because of the similarity in terms of the antigenic profile between the viruses, hemagglutination assay (HA) or hemadsorption inhibition (HAdI) processes are often used.
-Both complement fixation, neutralisation and enzyme linked immunosorbent assays – ELISA, can also be used to aid in the process of distinguishing between viral serotypes.
+Both complement fixation, neutralisation, and enzyme linked immunosorbent assays – ELISA, can also be used to aid in the process of distinguishing between viral serotypes.

 Morbidity and mortality

 Mortality caused by HPIVs in developed regions of the world remains rare.
 Where mortality has occurred, it is principally in the three core risk groups (very young, elderly and immuno-compromised).
-Long term changes can however be associated with airway remodelling and are believed to be a significant cause of morbidity.
+Long-term changes can however be associated with airway remodeling and are believed to be a significant cause of morbidity.
 The exact associations between HPIVs and diseases such as chronic obstructive pulmonary disease (COPD) are still being investigated.

 In developing regions of the world, preschool children remain the highest mortality risk group.
-Mortality may be a consequence of primary viral infection or secondary problems such as bacterial infection.
-Predispositions, such as malnutrition and other deficiencies may further elevate the chances of mortality associated with infection.
+Mortality may be a consequence of primary viral infection or secondary problems, such as bacterial infection.
+Predispositions, such as malnutrition and other deficiencies, may further elevate the chances of mortality associated with infection.

-Overall, LRI's cause approximately 25–30% of total deaths in preschool children in the developing world.
-HPIVs is believed to be associated with 10% of all LRI cases, thus remaining a significant cause of mortality.
+Overall, LRIs cause approximately 25–30% of total deaths in preschool children in the developing world.
+HPIVs are believed to be associated with 10% of all LRI cases, thus remaining a significant cause of mortality.